Brady76/MethodsAndToolsProject/Lesson 4.1: Intro to Statements/README.md

 	for (initialization; condition; increment) statement;

---In C++, an **iteration** is each time a loop is executed.
+⋅⋅In C++, an **iteration** is each time a loop is executed.
 An **iterator** is the counter that we use to control the number of iterations that are executed.
 An iterator can also be a cursor used to navigate data structures.
---The **initialization** is generally where we declare our iterator --The **condition** functions exactly the same as they did in the "if/else" statements introduced earlier.
+⋅⋅The **initialization** is generally where we declare our iterator ⋅⋅The **condition** functions exactly the same as they did in the "if/else" statements introduced earlier.
---The **increment** is generally how we manipulate our iterator until we eventually reach the end condition of our loop.
+⋅⋅The **increment** is generally how we manipulate our iterator until we eventually reach the end condition of our loop.
 For example, we could manipulate the iterator by:

 	iterator++ (increment up by 1)
 	iterator-- (decrement down by 1)